wp-cool-tools/speed-contact-bar/README.txt

 2. The settings page of Speed Contact Bar in the backend

 == Changelog ==

+= 6.13.0 =
+* fixed wrong ration with IMDb logo and replaced png with SVG
+* fixed wrong ration with Yelp logo and replaced png with SVG
+* tested with WordPress 6.6

 = 6.12.1.1 =
 * hotfix white screen